 That’s part of the reason why it’s important to rest your muscles before training them again.
 It takes time to repair all that damage.

-Now, one important component to the rebuilding process is giving your muscle tissue the right nutrients.
+Now, one important component of the rebuilding process is giving your muscle tissue the right nutrients.
 This requires, you guessed it, water!

 Believe it or not, your muscles are made of roughly 76% water (2).
 So, water is definitely a must when it comes to recovery.